ul0gic/ripcord/README.md

 <h1 align="center">RIPCORD</h1>
 <p align="center">Research Indexed Platform for Channel Observation, Retrieval & Discovery</p>

 Ripcord is a no-database, no-frills research tool that lets you sweep a Discord channel and drop the results as JSON or Markdown directly into the directory you ran the command from.
-Tuned filters (time spans, keywords, user/bot controls) let you dig through history quickly without tripping Discord’s rate limits.
+Tuned filters (time spans, keywords, user/bot controls) let you dig through history quickly.

 ---